github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 Setting up the CodeQL model editor
 ----------------------------------

-To set up the CodeQL model editor, you need to be using CodeQL for VS Code 1.8.7 or later with the following settings:
+To set up the CodeQL model editor, you need to be using CodeQL for VS Code 1.8.12 or later with the following settings:

 .. code-block:: json

+{
     "codeQL.canary": true,
     "codeQL.model.editor": true,
+    "codeQL.runningQueries.useModelPacks": true,
+}

-CHECK THIS ^^^
+CHECK THIS ^^^ - is canary still needed?

 Open the user settings editor (JSON) using the command palette (Ctrl/Cmd+Shift+P) and using the command “Preferences: Open User Settings (JSON)”, add these two settings to the file.

 If you want to test the CodeQL model packs you generate in VS Code then this setting is also required:
-   ``"codeQL.runningQueries.useExtensionPacks": true`` CHECK THIS
+   ``"codeQL.runningQueries.useExtensionPacks": true`` CHECK THIS - should it be ``"codeQL.runningQueries.useModelPacks": true``

-WHAT DOES ``"codeQL.model.llmGeneration": true,`` do?

 Using the CodeQL model editor
 -----------------------------